zzh8829/zihao/hugo/content/post/creating-a-kubernetes-cluster-from-scratch-with-kubeadm.md

 +++
-categories = ["Cloud"]
+categories = ["cloud"]
 date = "2017-03-19T10:39:54-07:00"
-description = "How I bootstrapped a mini Kubernetes cluster on ubuntu linux" tags = ["Kubernetes", "Docker", "Cloud"] title = "Creating a Kubernetes Cluster from Scratch with Kubeadm"
+description = "How I bootstrapped a mini Kubernetes cluster on ubuntu linux from scratch with kubeadm and weave" tags = ["kubernetes", "docker", "cloud"] title = "Creating a Kubernetes Cluster from Scratch with Kubeadm"

 +++